 As I have mentioned before, I am a happy Linode customer.
 I mean, Linode just keeps on rocking!
 I have never in my life encountered a business that is such a pleasure to deal with and provides a product so well-functioning that you forget how life used to be before you could get a mighty little Linode and host a dozen or so web sites on it for about $240/year.

 systemd?
-The few seconds it took to
+The few seconds it took to reboot the instance.

 Now, I am no sysadmin with an uptime obsession.
 But, I remember feeling a little sad that I had to reboot my instance, after more than a year of trouble-free operation, to take advantage of the quad-core environment Linode was automatically upgrading us to.
 Of course, I was fine with the dual-core system, but, I mean, four cores?!
 I gotta get me that.
 Which I did.